Catch! Teenieping: Plot

+Season 1 (2020–21)

-Composed of 52 episodes and aired in 2020 and 2021, it establishes the show's identity.
-It revolves around the Emotion Teeniepings, accidentally released on Earth by Romi who goes on a mission to catch them back, accompanied by the Royal Teeniepings.
-The second part of the season also revolves around the pranking villain Giggleping, and the mysteriously disappeared Happyping.
+Comprising 52 episodes and airing in 2020 and 2021, it establishes the show's identity.
+It revolves around the Emotion Teeniepings, accidentally released on Earth by Romi, who goes on a mission to catch them and bring them back, accompanied by the Royal Teeniepings.
+The second part of the season also revolves around the pranking villain Giggleping and the mysteriously disappeared Happying.